Benchmarks#

 /Directory

-instances, then then serializes and deserializes it in a loop.
+instances, then then serializes, deserializes, and validates it in a loop.

 The full benchmark source can be found here.